vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/D_Alluring_Tangents/D_5_The_Long_View_for_Humanity.md

 At some level, humans need to realize that success means the thriving of not only themselves, but all of Earth's precious irreplaceable species and ecosystems.
 Without them, humans cannot be successful anyway.
 This is another part of maturing: many adolescents have difficulty considering the impacts of their actions on anyone other than themselves.
 Humans need to realize that hurting any component of Earth is hurting humans, long-term.
 Our legal system affords rights to humans, but gives no agency to plants, animals, or even non-living features of our planet.
 A successful future must give voice to every element of our world, lest we trample it and rue the day.

-[^58]: In such cases, the outcome may ulti- mately settle on longer lives for fewer peo- ple.
+[^58]: In such cases, the outcome may ultimately settle on longer lives for fewer people.